 Other medicines are AVASTIN®, MACUGEN® and EYLEA™.
 All have shown to slow vision loss and sometimes restore some vision.

 No FDA-approved treatments are available for dry AMD, but there are some studies, such as the original AREDS study http://www.nei.nih.gov/amd, that have led scientists to believe that nutritional supplements may be helpful.

-The National Eye Institute AREDS2 clinical study is an updated formula recommendation to the Age-Related Eye Disease Study (AREDS) reported in 2001 that a nutritional supplement called the AREDS formulation can reduce the risk of developing advanced age-related macular degeneration (AMD).
+In 2001, Age-Related Eye Disease Study (AREDS) researchers reported that a nutritional supplement called the AREDS formulation could reduce the risk of developing advanced age-related macular degeneration (AMD).

 There are also many investigational treatments for macular degeneration, including transplantation of pigmented cells, transposing the macula to another portion of the eye where the pigmented cells are healthier, electronic chips that implant in the retina, as well as genetic and stem cell research.
 However none of these treatments are proven; nor are they ready for general clinical use.

 The impact of developing AMD can be devastating to those who were independent and active prior to the onset of this impairment.
 Their visual world gradually diminishes into a vague blur, making ordinary daily activities challenging.
 Vision rehabilitation and assistive devices can help people use their remaining vision effectively.
 The Eye Associates recommends that visually impaired patients contact the following organizations that can make their daily life experience better and safer: